Office Makeover – The Furniture + Accessories

 I originally thought I would have room for a coffee table in front of the loveseat, but there just isn’t enough space.
-So I opted for this leather pouf to place near the loveseat.
+So I opted for a leather pouf (no longer sold) to place near the loveseat.
 Then, whenever I’m sitting on the couch, I can prop my feet up on it.

 Photo via Haute Co.

 I’m still planning to DIY a large acrylic board for a wall in this room, similar to the look above.
 That will take up some wall space and be super helpful to keep me on track with all of my projects.
 Other than a few plants, I don’t want to put too much else in this room because the built-ins will showcase lots of books and decor and I don’t want the room to feel too busy.

 Some of the small items have already arrived and the office furniture arrives next week!
 I’m hoping we can get the built-ins painted before then so we can then just move the furniture right into the room.
 Slowly, but surely, my office vision is becoming a reality.

 I’m Casey Finn, the voice behind The DIY Playbook.
 I’m married to Finn & mom to Rory and Ellis.
 Together we’re creating our dream home in Chicago, one DIY project at a time.